Specific Objectives

 Image From EcoleBooks.com

-In the figure above adjacent length is 4 cm and Angle x.
+In the figure above, the adjacent length is 4 cm and angle x is given.
 Calculate the opposite length.

 Solution